curl/curl/docs/libcurl/opts/CURLOPT_POSTQUOTE.md

 # DESCRIPTION

 Pass a pointer to a linked list of FTP or SFTP commands to pass to the server after your FTP transfer request.
-The commands are only issues if no error occur.
+The commands are only issued if no error occur.
 The linked list should be a fully valid list of struct curl_slist structs properly filled in as described for CURLOPT_QUOTE(3).